 Our judges were impressed by the disruptive nature of the company.
 Rupert Lee-Browne, chief executive of Caxton says, ‘Consequential Robotics is a stand-out business that has a strong mission and a very strong future.
 It is innovative, fast-growing and has the potential to be a world-leader in personal robotics.’

-Our Small Business Grants scheme is sponsored by WorldpaySalesforce, Opus Energy, Yell Business and Frontierpay.
+Our Small Business Grants scheme is sponsored by WorldpaySalesforce, Opus Energy and Yell Business and Frontierpay.
 These partners are specialists in the small business sector and are focused on offering products and services tailored for SMEs.
-For more information about what they can offer your business, please visit our sponsors page here.

 We would also like to thank our partners, SaveTheHighStreet.org, No Brainer, the Forum of Private Business, Angel Academe, Luxaviation UK, Caxton, The Self Storage Association and The Brew.